Skip to main content

 Example

-The following is an example specification that uses OpenEBS v3.3.x with Local PV for local storage and disables object storage for KOTS:
+The following is an example installer that uses OpenEBS v3.3.x with Local PV for local storage and disables object storage for KOTS:

 apiVersion: "cluster.kurl.sh/v1beta1"